 State Financial Aid Programs

-1. Meet one of the United States citizenship requirements
+Meet either one of the United States citizenship requirements or non-eligible non-citizenship requirements, or meet HESC's requirements for the NYS DREAM Act.

 Excelsior Scholarship